yujia-l/yujia-l.github.io/_pages/about.md

 </div>

 # 📖 Educations
+- *2025.08 - Now*, Carnegie Mellon University, Ph.D. in Computer Science.
-- *2022.09 - Now*, Tsinghua University, M.A. in Information Art and Design.
+- *2022.09 - 2025.07*, Tsinghua University, M.A. in Information Art and Design.
 - *2017.08 - 2022.07*, Tsinghua University, B.Eng. in Automation Engineering & B.A. in Industrial Design.

 # 💻 Internships